[idea] Improving My Bot with 3 Papers on HMM Regime Detection

 • Calmar = CAGR / |max drawdown|.
 Higher is better.

-The most promising-looking candidate was 1h rolling, which posted a Calmar of 22.5 on the older data (2021–23).
-But when I measured it on the unseen future (2024–26), it dropped to 4.57.
-It had learned the noise in the past, not a real signal.
+The most promising-looking candidate was 1h rolling, which showed a Calmar of 22.5 on the old data (2021–23).
+But when I re-measured it on the future I’d never looked at (2024–26), it dropped to 4.57.
+It had merely learned the noise of the past — it wasn’t a real signal.

-When I sat with it, the reasons were clear.
+Once I looked closely, the reasons were clear.

-• The bot is already too well-diversified.
-Six strategies, each with a different mechanism — pairs / funding / trend / intraday RSI / breakout.
-There’s no shared vulnerability that a single volatility regime can throttle in one stroke.
+• The bot is already too well diversified.
+Six strategies, each a different mechanism — pairs / funding / trend / RSI intraday / breakout.
+There’s no single weak spot you can patch across the board with one volatility regime.

-• The cost of throttling > the protection it buys.
-“Cut size in half when volatility is high” — sure, the bad stretches are softened, but the good stretches get cut in half too, and cumulative returns end up worse.
-Even a flat 0.5× throttle cost -1.66 in Calmar.
+• The cost of cutting > the protection it buys.
+“Halve your size when volatility is high” — yes, it protects you in the bad stretches, but it also halves the good stretches, so cumulative returns end up shaved down further.
+Even just a blanket 0.5× throttle cost me Calmar -1.66.

-• The post-2024 market is a different animal (overfitting).
-ETF approval, the halving, AI-coin rotation — the “this strategy is weak in this regime” patterns learned from 2021–23 have shifted into different patterns since 2024.
+• The market changed after 2024 (overfitting).
+The ETF approval, the halving, the AI-coin rotation — the pattern I’d learned in 2021–23 (“this strategy is weak in this regime”) had morphed into a different pattern after 2024.

-1. The OOS holdout is genuinely sacred.
+1. OOS really is sacred and inviolable.
 “It looked good on the old data” means almost nothing.
-It has to survive on a future you’ve never peeked at — that’s the only test that counts.
+It’s only real if it survives in a future you’ve never once seen.

-2. The hardest thing is adding something to a baseline that’s already strong.
-Slap a filter on a weak strategy and it’s easy to improve; add a throttle to a system that’s already running well and you almost always just accumulate cost.
+2. The hardest thing is adding something to an already-strong baseline.
+Slap a filter onto a weak strategy and it’s easy to improve, but add a throttle to a system that’s already running well and you almost always just pile up costs.

 6. So What?

-I’m closing the regime-throttle direction.
-If I were to try again, it would have to be through a different mechanism — for example, using signals from another asset class (outside crypto) to modulate sizing, or just adding an entirely new sleeve.
-That would actually be worth doing.
+I’m closing the door on the regime-throttle direction.
+If I were to try again, it would only be worth it through a different mechanism — say, adjusting sizing using signals from another asset (outside crypto), or adding an entirely new sleeve.

-The infrastructure I built (the 4-hour capital base engine, the 6-timeframe HMM code) can be reused as-is for the next hypothesis, which is a small consolation — the time wasn’t a total write-off.
+The infrastructure I built (the 4-hour capital-base engine, the 6-timeframe HMM code) can be reused as-is for testing the next hypothesis, so the small consolation is that the time wasn’t completely wasted.

 댓글